zhibek/terraform-aws-docker-jenkins/README.md

 terraform apply
 ```

-7) Check the output of the provison and access the server via SSH and/or your web browser.
+7) Check the output of the provision and access the server via SSH and/or your web browser.
 ```
 ## Provision output...
 ...